AMDEPYC/kubernetes-power-manager/README.md

 Default Pool or the Shared Pool can be one of the two shared pools.
 The Default Pool will hold all the cores in the " shared pool," none of which will have their frequencies set to a lower value, if there is no Shared PowerProfile associated with the Node.
-The cores in the "shared pool"—apart from those reserved for Kubernetes processes ( reservedCPUs)—will be assigned to the Shared Pool and have their cores tuned by the Intel Power Optimization Library if a Shared PowerProfile is associated with the Node.
+The cores in the "shared pool"—apart from those reserved for Kubernetes processes ( reservedCPUs)—will be assigned to the Shared Pool and have their cores tuned by the Power Optimization Library if a Shared PowerProfile is associated with the Node.

 #### Example

 ````
-activeProfiles:
-    performance-example-node: true
-  activeWorkloads:
-  - cores:
-    - 2
-    - 3
-    - 8
-    - 9
+apiVersion: power.amdepyc.com/v1
+kind: PowerNode
+Metadata:
-    name: performance-example-node-workload
+  name: example-node
+  namespace: power-manager
+spec:
   nodeName: example-node
   powerContainers:
   - exclusiveCpus: